 American Addiction Centers uses an outside broker to assist with this process, Cox says.
 “There are some stipulations to an applicant being approved for the requested loan,” he says.
 So families will need to keep that in mind.
 Some providers cannot loan money to families, as those families do not have great credit scores or financial histories.

-Affordable Care Act and Health Insurance Coverage
+Affordable Care Act, Obamacare & Health Insurance Coverage

-This legislation ensures that all people have at least some semblance of health insurance (after all, people who pay a penalty get nothing in return, so getting insurance instead seems reasonable).
-But insurance does not cover all the expenses associated with rehab.
+Insurance offered through the ACA health insurance marketplace does not cover all the expenses associated with rehab.
 Plans purchased in compliance with ACA come in several tiers: bronze, silver, and gold.
 Plans at the gold level are more expensive, but the coverage is broad.
-Plans in the bronze class are inexpensive, but many items are not covered.
+Plans in the bronze class are inexpensive, but many items, such as routine care, are not covered.19

 As a result, the amount of money a family might be expected to pay when insurance is in play can vary widely.
 An analysis in USA Today suggests that the bill could rise to over $6,000 per person, per year, if just co-payments and cost-sharing are taken into account.
 That is an amount of money that could be hard for some families to pay back.
+20

 Regardless, it makes sense for families to at least explore their insurance options, so they can make sure they are getting the healthcare assistance their insurance plans should pay for.